baruuum/weather/README.md

                 Statistics to curls: t = temperature, f = apparent temperature, p = precipitation, r = precipitation prob., h = relative humidity, d = dew point

         -p STRING, --places=STRING
                 Places to track: names of places to track, separated by a comma.
-Defaults to all places in the ~/data/coordinates.csv file.
+Defaults to Bodine, Gunks, Ithaca, Nine Corners, Snowy Mountains, Sunfish Pond.

         -o STRING, --output=STRING
                 Output file.
 Only *.pdf and *.png allowed.
 Files should be separated by a comma.